-After retiring in late 2017 after a successful career with Anheuser Busch and Staples, Geri Hirsch was enjoying life and good health.
-She and her husband, Mark, finished construction on their winter home in Florida, where they planned to spend six months each year golfing and taking a break from the St. Louis cold weather and snow.
+After retiring in late 2017 from a successful career with Anheuser Busch and Staples at age 55, Geri Hirsch was enjoying life and good health.
+She and her husband, Mark, finished construction on their winter home in Florida, where they planned to spend six months each year golfing and taking a break from the St. Louis winters.

 “I've always been proactive about my health, had all of my screenings, and have never had a health scare,” Geri said.